Anuragkillswitch/TourPool_Tourist/README.md

 Next we will use geocoding and reverse geocoding to turn the latitude longitude to human readable addresses and reverse

-For this API to work we need to enable billing for GCP So we’ll take a pass on this till Dad comes back and I can ask for his credit card
+For this API to work we need to enable billing for GCP